-Trees, greenery in Marysville: What you need to know as a property owner Trees and greenery create an attractive image while providing many environmental, economical and health benefits to the community.
-City Public Works and Parks maintenance crews go to great lengths to keep them trimmed along public streets, sidewalks and rights-of-way.
+Trees and greenery create an attractive image while providing many environmental, economical and health benefits to the community.
+City Public Works and Parks maintenance crews go to great lengths to keep them trimmed along public streets, sidewalks and rights-of-ways.

 But City workers can't do it alone.
 We need your help.
 If you're a homeowner or business owner, we need you to maintain trees and landscaping in and around your property.